ljdursi/dursi-blog/_posts/2019-01-19-what-are-national-research-computing-platforms-for-now.md

 These changes will not be easy; they will require participation from funders, staff, researchers, and all stakeholders.
-But the research computing world of today is not that of the 1990s, and how we support computational research should tage advantage of that.
+But the research computing world of today is not that of the 1990s, and how we support computational research should take advantage of that.

 Images courtesy of [shutterstock](https://www.shutterstock.com/home) and [pixabay](https://pixabay.com), used under license